onlineth/Cosmic-eLab-API/README.md

 ## FileInfo.php

 Used to retrieve information about a particular file.
 Can also be used to make sure the file is on the disk before actually downloading it.
-The ouput includes if it was found, and if it was, providing information about the file like the DetectorID, Year, MonthDay, Index, and FileType.
+The output includes if it was found, and if it was, providing information about the file like the DetectorID, Year, MonthDay, Index, and FileType.

 ### Parameters